Pranjay-kumar/novelwriter/readme.txt

 * Keyboard-friendly navigation and offline-capable storage—once loaded, the app and your data remain available without a network connection.

 Refer to the product specification for the broader roadmap and non-functional requirements targeted by the MVP.

+## Branch structure

+All development branches are now merged into the `main` branch.
+If you cloned this repository before the consolidation, make sure to `git checkout main` and pull the latest changes.
+The historical `work` branch currently points to the same tip for continuity but will no longer receive updates.